The Smiler: Ride experience

 The train dispatches from the station, playing audio of a man saying, "Join us!"
-The train immediately enters into a sweeping drop 180-degrees to the left.
+The train immediately enters into a sweeping drop 180 degrees to the left.
 Partway through this drop, riders encounter a heartline roll, the ride's first inversion.
 The train then comes to a stop on block brakes, before ascending the first lift hill.
 Upon reaching the top, the train drops into another 180-degree right turn before banking into the second inversion, a downward corkscrew.
 The train drops down into the next two inversions, two consecutive dive loops before travelling over a trimmed airtime hill into the ride's largest element, a Batwing (this element consists of a sidewinder and reverse sidewinder).

 The train then travels through another corkscrew before reaching the second set of block brakes, after a brief pause the train ascends the second lift hill, this time at a 90° vertical angle.
 The train then enters another drop, 180-degrees to the left, banking into a downward corkscrew.
-Riders then navigate through a sea serpent roll, followed by a short drop into another trimmed airtime hill. the train then dives into a cobra roll.
+Riders then navigate through a sea serpent roll, followed by a short drop into another trimmed airtime hill where the on-ride photo is taken.
+The train then dives into a cobra roll.
 Upon exiting the cobra roll, the train twists through two consecutive corkscrews before a short left turn into the final brake run.
 The words "Process complete" are visible to riders as the train returns to the station.